kdegeek/nextcloud-door-estimator/docs/INSTALLATION.md

 5. **Browser Console**: Check for JavaScript errors in browser developer tools

 Remember to include relevant log excerpts and system information when seeking support.

+---

+## 📄 Documentation Update Summary

+- Node.js v16+ requirement is now clearly stated as a prerequisite.
+- One-liner install command for Node.js v16+ in containers is provided.
+- Troubleshooting section updated for missing Node.js.
+- All relevant sections updated for clarity and reproducibility.